Atri-Labs/framework-docs/docs/utilities/image-utils/create-media-response.md

 ```

-##### 3. Now from the Frontend of the published app click on the Upload button and upload a valid image it will show up in the Image component specified
+### 3. Now from the Frontend of the published app click on the Upload button and upload a valid image it will show up in the Image component specified.

 Note :- This function can be used with multiple data types including `bytes`, `filepath`, `BinaryIO`